-- the investment component of the technical provisions relating to SWE's Unitised With-Profits business is reinsured with SWL, whose solvency ratio is significantly higher than regulatory requirements and - the reinsurance arrangement is heavily collateralised.
+- The investment component of the technical provisions relating to SWE's With-Profits business is reinsured with SWL, whose solvency ratio is significantly higher than regulatory requirements, and - The reinsurance arrangement is heavily collateralised.

-Regarding LBG's sustainability strategy and adherence of the Group to the evolving regulatory requirements on climate risk, further details of the LBG approach of transitioning to a low carbon economy can be found in the Lloyds Banking Group Annual Report and Accounts, which can be downloaded via www.lloydsbankinggroup.com.
+SWE's sustainability strategy and adherence to the evolving regulatory requirements on climate risk will align with the wider Lloyds Banking Group approach of transitioning to a low carbon economy.
+More details on this approach can be found in LBG Annual Report and Accounts, which can be downloaded via www.lloydsbankinggroup.com.